shukriadams/discord-giveawaybot/README.md

 - Your bot needs to know which channel you'll be broadcasting giveaways in.
 Go to the channel you want to use and write "@BOTNAME channel" where BOTNAME is whatever name you gave your bot.
 - That's it, you're set to go.

+## Known issues

+The bot has a memory leak, and will hang periodically.
+I don't have a fix for this, a workaround is to enable self-timeout in settings.json

+    "processLifetime" : 480

+This value is in minutes, and after it has elapsed, the bot will cleanly exit and flush used memory.
+If you're hosting with docker or pm2, they should automatically bring the bot back up, and you're good to run again.

 ## Additional config